 NONE!!!
 Every Wild Heart Adventures expedition is designed to be enjoyed by people of any level of experience.
 Many of our trips are made up entirely of people who are in a kayak for the first time with some trips having folks with a wee bit of paddling experience.
 Having a positive attitude and and the desire to enjoy yourself will go a long way.

 The summer weather on the northwest coast is very pleasant with warm, sunny days and cool nights.
 We plan our expeditions to coincide with the best possible weather conditions in the area.
-We believe in staying warm and dry and will always strive to keep you smiling (Please note that although uncommon, it does rain on the west coast during the summer months and expecting some precipitation should be considered in your planning).
+We believe in staying warm and dry and will always strive to keep you smiling (Please note that although uncommon, it does rain on the west coast during the summer months and expecting some precipitation should be considered in your planning.
+Be prepared to experience some rain but more than likely we won’t have it ).
 Most people can spend hours in a kayak without becoming uncomfortable, and we take frequent breaks to rest and explore the ever-changing coastline.
 We have very few mosquitoes in our area (no promises though!) but do recommend “bug juice” (I’m the world’s biggest wimp when it comes to mosquitoes).

 Of course not!
 Our expeditions are not meant to be strenuous but if a wind should be blowing the wrong way, or we can’t catch a “co-operative” tide, good general physical condition will go a long way in ensuring you have a more enjoyable experience.
 You need not be a strong, athletic person, but you must be physically capable of moderate exercise for a few hours each day.
 What is more important is that you bring along a positive, adventurous spirit.